 • Leading Change in the Congregation: Spiritual & Organizational Tools for Leaders by Gilbert Rendle and Alice Mann of the Alban Institute.
 (UUA Bookstore)

 Brammer adds that despite several of these books being more than a decade old, "They're the ones that I hear leaders of congregations quoting to each other."

 Brammer also recommends an essay by the Rev. Dr. Tom Chulak, district executive of the St. Lawrence District, titled Visionary Shared Leadership is the Key.
 In it Chulak says congregations will suffer if leaders are not working together.

 Chulak writes: "When a minister and the president of the congregation are working together for a common vision, you can feel it.
 When a staff team is in harmony with one another, you can feel it.
 When a leadership team connects with each other and the congregation, you can feel it.
 And good feelings are a sign of good health.
 And health leads to vitality.
 And vitality leads to growth."
-The essay can be found on the CD Drive Time Essays: Small Congregations, released by the UUA in February 2009.
-It is also on the UUA website here.
+The essay can be found on the CD Drive Time Essays: Small Congregations, released by the UUA in February 2009 (or listen online).

 Congregations are encouraged to send teams of leaders to these schools.
 Contact your district office for more specific information on schools in your area.

 Leadership development is increasingly taking place online.
 District staff are conducting online webinars on leadership issues and many other topics.
 Contact your district for availability of these sessions.